rebecalrocha/limbic-care-full-stack-challenge/README.md

 - Handling the possibility of exiting a dialogue early and/or resuming a dialogue where the user left off
 - How to set up a chat dialogue which can branch into different paths based on user input

+## 📲 Mobile Developer Role Notes

+Follow the frontend instructions, using React Native to build the app.
+Focus only on the mobile app development.
+You can use [httpbin](https://httpbin.org/) or any other service you choose to simulate the API calls.
+No backend development is required.

 ## Instructions

 1. **Submitting Code**